trec-health-misinfo/trec-health-misinfo.github.io/index.md

 $ aws --no-sign-request s3 sync s3://commoncrawl/crawl-data/CC-NEWS/2020/04 /path/to/local/destination
 ```

 **Optional: How to get WET format.** Common Crawl also informally provides a tool to get the text extracts (WET format).
 WET files contain the extracted plain text with tags (HTML, scripts, etc) removed.
 Unless you have a reason to do otherwise, we recommend working with these text extracts.
 If you would like to obtain the WET format for the news crawl, please see the instructions [here](https://groups.google.com/d/msg/common-crawl/hsb90GHq6to/SSVocyq8AAAJ).
 More information on the WARC and WET file formats can be found [here](https://commoncrawl.org/the-data/get-started/).
+If you encounter any problems or need help getting the WET files, please [reach out to us](https://groups.google.com/forum/#!forum/trec-health-misinformation-track).

 **Document Identifier:** The WARC header for each document in a WARC file contains a "WARC-Record-ID" field.
 For our purposes, the value of the WARC-Record-ID field is considered the document identifier (the "docno").
 If you plan to use WET files, please use the WARC-Refers-To field instead.